Volvo Penta

 Typical issues include:

-- DEF/AdBlue crystallization — High humidity, temperature swings, and low-load running cause DEF to crystallize in tanks, lines, and injectors, blocking flow and triggering faults.
+• DEF/AdBlue crystallization — High humidity, fluctuating temperatures, and low load operation can also cause DEF to crystalize in tanks, lines, and injectors, blocking flow and creating faults.

-- NOx sensor drift — Vibration, salt air, soot, and heat cycles make NOx sensors lose accuracy, sending wrong readings to the ECU and hurting SCR performance.
+• NOx sensor drift — Vibration, salt air, and soot along with heat cycles cause NOx sensors to drift, leading to ECU erroneous readings and SCR performance degradation.

 Each time emissions limits to not exceed, the ECU can automatically reduce the engine's output — which impacts the performance of the vessel or productivity of the industry.